aaronbieber/coaching-blog/content/posts/focus-on-these-six-things.md

 a set of **six simple principles** that embody what I believe is the key set of behaviors anyone can learn and apply.

-If you look closely, you can see where I was inspired by Google’s Project Oxygen and successful habits within Amazon among others.
+If you look closely, you can see where I was inspired by Google's Project Oxygen and successful habits within Amazon among others.

 You can [read the full charter here](https://aaronbieber.coach/charter).